-In this article i am going to tell you some extremely useful tips for writing a thesis with clarity and precision.
-It is convenient to remember that the objective of the academic writing is to present the results of your research, the analysis of the results and your conclusions in a persuasive way to your readers.
+In this article, I am going to tell you some extremely useful tips for writing a thesis with clarity and precision.
+It is convenient to remember that the objective of academic writing is to present the results of your research, the analysis of the results and your conclusions in a persuasive way to your readers.

 - Goodbye to ambiguous expressions

 Use of the verbs to believe and think

 In informal speech and writing, the sensation of the word is often used interchangeably with believing and thinking.

 In academic writing, however, the results of the research must be transmitted with greater precision.
 To know more about the thesis, you can follow Edupeet.